wehlutyk/thesis/content/3-gistr-3-methods.md

 ]
 The number of branches in a tree is also adjusted for each run of the experiment.
 Except for those who drop out before finishing the experiment, all subjects are exposed exactly once to each tree in random order, such that all the reformulations in a given tree are made by distinct subjects, and nearly all subjects (excluding dropouts) are present in each tree.
+Satisfying this constraint means that we must always have at least as many subjects as there are reformulations in a tree.
 Finally, note that when exposed to a tree, subjects are always randomly assigned to the tip of one of the branches that have not yet reached the target depth: subjects are thus randomly distributed across branches, but their depth-ordering loosely corresponds to time of arrival on the tree.
 In particular, if a subject starts the experiment after most other subjects have completed it, he or she will be mostly exposed to utterances deep in the branches.